Going south was the best decision I ever made.

 You are fragmented.

 Your voice comes more rarely now.
 Why it is only your insults I remember?

 No, I’m the sum of everything that has ever happened to me.
 You are obsessed by surfaces.

 Mirrors—transparent but solid—reflect movement the wrong way round.
 Every reflection conjures not its imitation, but its opposite.
 On Skype you were left/right reversed, as in a mirror—no wonder I sometimes got the wrong end of the stick.
 My webcam showed me reflected, tiny, in the corner of my screen and, at your end, you saw not only me but also your own image.

 Was I your mirror?
 We talked online but IRL I could only stare.
 When I look I can’t speak (try it: why else are photos silent?).
 I was content to reflect on what you said while I held you in my gaze, steady as a full bowl of water.
 If I disturbed the surface with a movement, a noise, it glanced dangerous reflections as though about to spill, so mostly I listened, mute as a swan reflected double, its white battleship twin masking frantic legs.
 You slid bright screens of words—you said—betwixt us.

-Reciprocal love, such as I envisage it, is a system of mirrors which reflects for me, under the thousand angles that the unknown can take for me, the faithful image of the one I love, always more surprising in her divining of my own desire and more gilded with life.
+Reciprocal love, such as I envisage it, is a system of mirrors which reflects for me, under the thousand angles that the unknown can take for me, the

 I liked your words.